-Whether you’re looking for a dog who is good in apartments, with children, with other adults, with cats and other animals—or whatever the criteria might be—it’s best to ensure you’re getting the right dog.
+Whether you’re looking for a dog that is good in apartments, with children, with other adults, with cats and other animals, or whatever the criteria might be, it’s best to ensure that you’re getting the right dog for you.

 16. How Many Dogs Do You Own?

 Some breeders can get in over their heads.
 If they try to take care of too many dogs at once, they might scrimp on puppy care.
 You don’t want the breeder to get messy, overlooking the necessary care that the puppies need while growing.